Vanessa Bell, Self Portrait, 1915.

 Vanessa Bell was one of the most radical and influential artists working in Britain and opening up professional opportunities for women, including her sister, Virginia Woolf.
 She muscled in on the male-dominated culture of British modernism and was one of the first artists in Britain to produce fully-resolved abstract paintings and collages.
 Her work was exhibited in London and Paris alongside that of Wyndham Lewis, David Bomberg, Thérèse Lessore and artists more closely associated with the Bloomsbury Group in the first decades of the 20th century.

 Vanessa Bell: The Art and Life of a Bloomsbury Radical by Wendy Hitchmough is published by Yale University Press (11 March 2025).
-Ticket holders will receive a code to use for a discount via their website here.
+Ticket holders will receive a code to use for 20% off via their website here.
 UK orders only.
 Free UK P&P.

 This event will be recorded.
 Ticket holders are emailed a link to view the recording afterwards which is available for one month.
 Proceeds from ARTscapades ticket sales benefit museums, galleries and other arts-based organisations and projects.